 Yelm is also known as the gateway to Mt.
 Rainier.
 Yelm and Mt.
-Rainier have always had a close relationship.
-The headwaters of the Nisqually River flow through Yelm enroute to Puget Sound.
+Rainier has always had a close relationship.
+The headwaters of the Nisqually River flow through Yelm en-route to Puget Sound.
 Former Yelm teacher Fay Fuller was the first woman to ever to ascend to the peak of one of the tallest mountains in the continental United States.

-Today, Yelm is mostly a bedroom community for families who are employed in Olympia, Tacoma or Centralia, attracting a large number of military personnel within close proximity to JBLM .
-Yelm is also adjacent Ramtha's School of Enlightenment which draws thousands of students to the area from around the world for events throughout the year.
+Today, Yelm is mostly a bedroom community for families who are employed in Olympia, Tacoma or Centralia, attracting a large number of military personnel within proximity to JBLM.